NFL Rumors: Colin Kaepernick Could Become Dolphins Starting Quarterback After Ryan Tannehill Injury

 Enter Colin Kaepernick.
 Bleacher Report claimed that the Dolphins have been internally discussing signing the former San Francisco 49ers quarterback, who remains the best available free agent quarterback.

 Kaepernick generated some interest from the Baltimore Ravens after quarterback Joe Flacco went down with an injured back, but the team appears to have moved away from signing him.
-There have been rumors around the NFL the Kaepernick is essentially “blackballed” after the controversy of his protest against police brutality by taking a knee during the national anthem.
+There have been rumors around the NFL the that Kaepernick is essentially “blackballed” after the controversy of his protest against police brutality by taking a knee during the national anthem.

 If the NFL rumors are true, the Miami Dolphins would be a logical landing spot for Kaepernick.
-Though Moore appears to hold down the starting job in Tannehill’s absence, the two behind Moore on the depth chart — Brandon Doughty and David Fales — have looked underwhelming in training camp.
+Although Moore appears to hold down the starting job in Tannehill’s absence, the two behind Moore on the depth chart — Brandon Doughty and David Fales — have looked underwhelming in training camp.
 Kaepernick would be an immediate boost over either of them and give the team a steady hand who could step in and start should Moore struggle or be injured.

 Ryan Tannehill left practice early after suffering an apparent left leg injury, per @JamesWalkerNFL https://t.co/KcnvWQGy6p pic.twitter.com/Cz8QFkeCwO